Registration number 1822

 History

 Admiralty records show that with effect from 1st June 1940 her then owner Lewis Clayton was paid £12.10s per month for the duration.
-In 1940 she was deployed as a Harbor Patrol vessel.
+In 1940 she was deployed as a Harbour Patrol vessel.
 During the recent restoration by her current owner the re-enforced base plate for the focsle mounted Vickers Machine Gun was discovered and the original Admiralty Issue Binnacle “Old Faithful” was also discovered and been reinstated.

+At some point in the 1950s the vessel was renamed RAKES RETREAT.
 From 1959 to 1964 she was owned by TV personality Hughie Green, who lived on board at Teddington while filming Opportunity Knocks at Thames Television Studio.

 Significance